Procedure for Establishing Quorum and Voting | KCTCS

 Unless otherwise contained in Board policy, procedure or bylaw, voting shall be conducted as follows:

-1. Consent Agenda: The Policy and Planning Committee will establish the consent agenda for each Board of Regents meeting, to contain routine items that may all be passed by a single motion.
+1. Consent Agenda: The President and Chair of the Board will establish the consent agenda for each Board of Regents meeting, to contain routine items that may all be passed by a single motion.

 2. Consensus Vote: For routine matters such as adjourning the meeting or approving the minutes that have been available for review prior to the meeting, the motion may pass by consensus, where no formal vote is taken, and lack of objection is considered an aye vote.